ngageoint/sarpy/docs/examples/reading.rst

 - :mod:`sarpy.io.phase_history` - for CPHD images/data
 - :mod:`sarpy.io.received` - for CRSD images/data

-Each of these supackages contains an :meth:`open` function (aliased from the `converter` module), which should open eligible files of ONLY their given type.
+Each of these subpackages contains an :meth:`open` function (aliased from the `converter` module), which should open eligible files of ONLY their given type.
 For example, the :meth:`sarpy.io.complex.open` function will open a SICD or SLC products from Cosmo Skymed, RadarSat, Sentinel, etc, but **will not** open a